 Urban retail water suppliers are those that either serve more than 3,000 connections or that produce more than 3,000 acre feet of water each year.
 Through requirements set forth in the CWC, DWR was required to establish regulations for conducting and validating water loss audits, technical qualifications for persons performing water loss audit validation, and reporting requirements for submitting validated water loss audits to DWR.
 Once audits are validated by validators certified by AWWA, the urban retail water supplier is required to submit it to DWR.

-AWWA recommends using v6.0 unless your regulatory agency requires you to use version 5.0.
-Please continue to submit version 5.0 water audits to DWR.
+Please continue to submit version 5.0 water audits to DWR (AWWA recommends using v6.0 unless your regulatory agency requires you to use version 5.0).
 DWR will give advance warning when version 6.0 is required.
 Currently, DWR’s WUEData portal accepts version 5.0 water audit submittals only.

 DWR's Validated Water Loss Reporting Regulations for urban retail water supplier.

-- The validated Water Loss Audit Reports for calendar years 2016 and 2017.
+The Water Loss Audit Reports for calendar years 2016 to the present.

 Water Loss Audit Reporting Program